-To weather the shifting nonprofit industry, healthcare organizations are turning to grateful patient programs to help improve the livelihood of their fulfill their mission.
+To weather the shifting nonprofit industry, healthcare organizations are turning to grateful patient programs to fulfill their mission.
 Not only do grateful patient programs enable your organization to think and act strategically when identifying prospective donors, they allow you to make major gift asks with expert precision.
 That’s pretty cool!

 Grateful patient programs are executed differently at each healthcare organization.
 Generally, they involve fundraising strategies and tactics such as personal visits from board members or fundraisers, newsletters delivering updates from the hospital, and perhaps most importantly, patient screening to enable development departments to identify grateful patients with capacity to give and then begin cultivation for a major gift.